GEANT/bubo/README.md

 The HTML report provides a user-friendly visualization of the results, while the JSON file contains the same data in a machine-readable format for further processing.

-To make it easy to access, you can also find the last generated report in results/ dir with `index.html` and `statistics.html` files.
+To make it easy to access (or automation), you can also find the last generated report in `results/index.html` and `results/statistics.html` files.
 ___

 ## Cache